litchfield/django-fastsitemaps/README.md

-##Fast, streaming sitemaps for Django
+###Fast, streaming sitemaps for Django

-This is a drop-in replacement for django.contrib.sitemaps.
+Drop-in replacement for django.contrib.sitemaps that gives you fast, streaming sitemaps that consume minimal memory (O^1 instead of O^n) and minimal server response time on huge data sets.

-Simply update your url patterns to use 'fastsitemaps' instead of 'django.contrib.sitemaps'; and whalla, you get fast, streaming sitemaps that consume bugger all memory even on huge data sets.
+If you've got sitemaps with millions of urls, this is your friend.

-It's not necessary, but you might also choose to add 'fastsitemaps' to your INSTALLED_APPS just to remind and inform yourself and your buddies that you're using it.
+####Usage

-####Example
+Simply update your url patterns to use 'fastsitemaps' instead of 'django.contrib.sitemaps'

 Instead of something like this --